 We proceed to Veliko Tarnovo, the medieval capital of Bulgaria.
 On the way, we visit the town of Koprivshtitsa, a remarkable historic reserve from the Bulgarian National Revival period which was the centre of the April Uprising in 1876.
 The town features a large number of architectural monuments from the period, most of which have been restored to their original glory.
 We will visit some of the famous museum-houses and continue to the village of Arbanassi, another jewel of Bulgarian Revival architecture.
 Here we visit the Church of Nativity with its outstanding murals.
 We arrive in Veliko Tarnovo for our overnight stay.

-Overnight: Bolyarski Hotel, Veliko Tarnovo (1 night) (B, L)
+Overnight: Hotel Panorama / Boutique Hotel Tsarevets, Veliko Tarnovo (1 night) (B, L)